-GRID's second main priority is Tikun Olam Ventures (TOV).
-This program uses market-based solutions and Israeli Ag-tech to improve the lives of thousands of farmers in Africa.
-We launched the program in Ethiopia in 2018.
+GRID's second main priority is Tikkun Olam Ventures (TOV).
+This program uses market-based solutions and Israeli agricultural technology to improve the lives of thousands of farmers in Africa.
+JDC launched the pilot program in Ethiopia in 2018.
 Ethiopia has 99 million people, and one-third of them live on less than \$2 per day.
-Because 80% of Ethiopia's workforce is engaged in agriculture, enhancing agricultural productivity-particularly of smallholder farmers-could transform Ethiopian society.
+Because 80% of Ethiopia's workforce is engaged in agriculture, enhancing agricultural productivity - particularly of smallholder farmers - will transform Ethiopian society.

 Israeli hybrid seeds and drip irrigation can dramatically enhance crop yields, but smallholder farmers in Ethiopia have not had access to capital, or to expertise in using this technology.
-In response, TOV offers a revolving philanthropic loan fund, which enables farmers to purchase Israeli Ag-tech.
+In response, TOV offers a revolving philanthropic loan fund, which enables farmers to purchase Israeli ag-tech.
 TOV also provides business services, agricultural technical support, and enhanced access to markets.
 Since this support significantly increases crop yields, farmers will be able to repay their loans.
 This capital can then be used for new loans to other farmers.